richardking/richardking.github.com/_posts/2014-02-22-api-and-callbacks.markdown

 end
 {% endhighlight %}

-As you can see, it includes an after_create callback to ping the Instagram API to get the user's instagram_id and full_name.
-It also has an after_save callback to ping the Instagram API to follow or unfollow the user on our configured Instagram account.
+As you can see, it includes an `after_create` callback to ping the Instagram API to get the user's `instagram_id` and `full_name`.
+It also has an `after_save` callback to ping the Instagram API to follow or unfollow the user on our configured Instagram account.

 This resulted in a complicated model test where I had to instantiated the `InstagramAccount` object, then stub the two callbacks out, before actually saving it to the test database.
 Being in Rails 2 made it extra ugly because I couldn't use the `#any_instance` RSpec helper.